softbaerdev/hackatron/README.md

 # Hackatron Client/Bot

-*This is a Kotlin client for the Hackatron multiplayer game server.
-It connects to the game server, handles incoming game messages, and computes moves using pluggable strategies.*
+*TThis is a Kotlin client for the Hackatron multiplayer game server — a 2D lightcycle-style game inspired by Tron.
+Each player controls a moving entity that leaves a trail behind; colliding with any trail results in elimination.
+The client connects to the game server, handles incoming messages, and computes moves using pluggable strategies.*

 ## Get started